|

 1984 at a flee-market in Amsterdam.
 I bought it because

-it just looked like an interesting theosophical book, the
+it just looked like an interesting Theosophical book, the

 price was low and in such cases I would habitually pull

-high school, after reading Blavatsky's Isis Unveiled
+after reading Blavatsky's Isis Unveiled given to

 I didn't read the Anrias book in-depth, but read some snippets